ishakturk/CargoApp/README.md

 # Cargo Management System

 ## Overview
-This application is a console-based cargo management system developed in Java.
+This application is a cargo management system developed in Java.
 It utilizes various data structures like Linked List, Priority Queue, Tree, Stack, and HashMap to efficiently manage cargo operations.
 The system is compiled using **JDK 23**, and the executable JAR file is named **kargouygulama.jar**.

 ## Features
 - **Customer Data Management** using Linked List